smpita/typeas/README.md

 $typed = Smpita\TypeAs::string($mixed, '');
 ```

-Class has a slightly different signature because you have to specify the class you want.
+`class()` has a slightly different signature because you have to specify the class you want.
 ```php
 $typed = Smpita\TypeAs::class($mixed, Target::class);
 ```